-- It consists of 1 exam worth 25%, with 3 other modules, explained below; which are assessed internally (25% each) - Pupils need to be practically assessed in two sports as a performer and in one sport as an official.
-Students need to be seen in regular competitive situations under pressure. - R051 Exam based, R052 Practical sports x2 plus officiating and written report, R053 Practical Leadership, designing and evaluating sports sessions R054 Written assignment
+- It consists of 1 exam worth 40%, with 2 other units, explained below; which are assessed internally (40% and 20%) - Pupils need to be practically assessed in two sports as a performer (either individual/team sport) - R184 Exam based, R185 Practical sports x2, written report, planning and practical leadership, designing and evaluating sports sessions.
+R186 - Written assignment, or R187 - written assignment, planning for and taking part in outdoor activities. - Four performance objectives which are assessed by the means above for recall, application, analysis and evaluation.